ghumakkad/blog/_posts/2014-10-14-advance-mountaineering-course-nim.markdown

 Beware of leeches here.
 NIM has vast and beautiful area for rock climbing and it is far better than the rock climbing area of HMI in my opinion.
 We used to have our rock climbing lectures, demonstrations and practices here whole day.
-These tekhla days allowed us to learn and practice many techniques of rock craft.
+These Tekhla days allowed us to learn and practice many techniques of rock craft.
 These five days, we used to to start our trek early morning to Tekhla.
-When we reach there we do some stretching exercises and then there was breakfast.
-After breakfast we start our rock climbing lessons with our instructors at 9:30 AM.
-We get lunch at 1 PM in Tekhla itself and continued our training till 5 PM.
+When we reach there, we do some stretching exercises and then have our breakfast.
+After breakfast we start our rock climbing lessons with our instructors.
+We get lunch in Tekhla itself and continued our training till 5 PM.
 We used to get back to our institute by bus in evening.

 ##### Day 7
 On day 7 after morning P.T. we did some climbing on different indoor and